aethersh/as215207.net/src/content/prefix/lagrange-pa-48.md

   url: https://lagrange.cloud
 ---

 This prefix was included as a bonus from our LIR with our RIPE ASN.
 Our LIR is [Lagrange](https://lagrange.cloud) and we have 1 free year of this Provider-Aggregate IPv6 included.
-It is also anycasted, however, we will likely not choose to renew this.
+It will be decommissioned by mid-March of this year